 1. Who are effective engineers within natural resources and biotechnology related industries; and

-3. Enrolled in an advanced engineering or medical or other professional degree program and are successful in those.
+3. Who are enrolled in an advanced engineering or medical or other professional degree program and are successful in those.

-The Biosystems Engineering Learning Outcomes are defined as a combination of knowledge and skills that a BE student is expected to attain at the time of graduation.
+The Biosystems Engineering Learning Outcomes are defined as a combination of knowledge and skills that a Biosytems Engineering (BE) student is expected to attain at the time of graduation.
 Thus, a B.S.
 Biosystems Engineering graduate, at the time of graduation:

 k) Can use the techniques, skills, and modern engineering tools necessary for engineering practices.

 UA Academic Program Review Assement for ABE: http://assessment.arizona.edu/ag/agricultural_biosystems/undergrad